ruijun1110/OpenHome_Pepper/README.md

 At OpenHome, we believe in the power of community-driven development to create technology that's not only advanced but also accessible.
 Whether you're a seasoned developer, a curious beginner, or somewhere in between, OpenHome is your opportunity to contribute to an AI smart speaker that's as simple to get started with as it is powerful.

-Our mission is clear – to build an AI smart speaker that's cutting edge, open, customizable, and versatile for every user.
+<b>Our Mission:</b> To build an AI smart speaker that's cutting edge, open, customizable, and versatile for every user.
 We're not just creating a product, we're creating an ecosystem where every idea counts and is integrated to one giant super brain.

 # What sets OpenHome apart?
 Here, you'll find: